-Healthy eating and physical activity are essential for positive growth and development.
+Healthy eating and physical activity are essential for growth and development.

-Healthy snacks are provided during your child's ELCC journey, continue to give these types of snacks for your child to have at break times throughout school.
+Healthy snacks have been provided during your child's ELCC journey, continue to give these types of snacks to your child to eat at break times throughout primary school.